How Long Do Riding Mowers Last? Average Life Expectancy By Brand

 #1: Engine Tune Up

-Before you set the lawnmower for full-throttle, our team urges you to let the engine warm up a bit.
+Before you set the lawnmower for full-throttle, I recommend letting the engine warm up a bit.
 It’s also highly advisable to tune up your mower engines once or twice a year for additional safety and efficiency.

 #2: Regular and Proper Maintenance